Host ChatGPT-generated HTML as a live URL.

 - Free plan handles HTML outputs up to 25MB, which is far more than any ChatGPT response will produce.

 NudgeHost is the missing step.
 Copy the HTML block out of ChatGPT (the Copy button on the code block does it cleanly), paste it into NudgeHost, and you get a public URL within seconds.
 Anyone who clicks the link sees the page.
 They don't need a ChatGPT account, they don't see your conversation, they just see the working page ChatGPT built.
-The same flow works to put a Claude output online for outputs from Claude, and to put an HTML file online for any other AI builder.
+The same paste-and-share flow works when you put a Claude output online, and equally well when you put an HTML file online from any other AI builder; how to host a Claude artifact covers that version step by step.
+For full app exports rather than single pages, you can deploy a Lovable build the same way.

-If ChatGPT gave you something split across multiple files (`index.html`, `styles.css`, `script.js`), the easier path is to ask it to inline everything into one HTML file.
-ChatGPT does this reliably if you ask.
-If you'd rather keep the structure, zip the files together and share a ZIP file the archive; NudgeHost will serve them as a small site.
-Either route ends with the same shareable URL.
+If ChatGPT gave you something split across multiple files (`index.html`, `styles.css`, `script.js`), ask it to inline everything into one HTML file.
+ChatGPT does this reliably, and the live page needs everything in the one file.
+If you'd rather keep the structure, zip the files together and share a ZIP file; the project then serves as a live site at its own nudgehost.site link, with index.html as the entry point.

-Free on our pricing with no signup.
+Free with no signup, and the Pro plan is there when you need higher ceilings.
 The 25MB free plan ceiling is so far above the size of any ChatGPT HTML response that it's effectively unlimited for this use case.
 If you're iterating with ChatGPT on the page, updating the source in your dashboard refreshes the live link without changing the URL, which means you can share the link once and keep improving the page behind it.
+If ChatGPT built you a pitch page or a microsite, you can share a deck with a client so anyone you are pitching opens it in one click.

 How do I copy the HTML from a ChatGPT conversation?